 During the first start-up after the installation of TorBox, a handful of dialogue boxes have to be answered.
 To protect people in authoritarian countries, TorBox will only connect to the tor network after answering these questions.
 The questions are the following:

 - Select from where the Internet is coming from.
 After choosing a source, TorBox will give you some more information and ask if you want to continue.
 Answering YES will ask you if you’re going to have a direct connection or if you have to use a captive portal.
 Open access means that you already have entered a password to access the provided network and don’t have to fill out an additional login/authentication page.
 Contrarily, captive portals have additional login pages for which you must register.
 See here for more information on how to pass through a captive portal.

-- TorBox’s automatic counter actions (TACA) and Vanguards are activated by default.
-We recommend starting both.
+- TorBox’s automatic counter actions (TACA) is activated by default.
 TACA avoids downtime to the tor network and improves user experience, especially on connections with lower bandwidth (for more information, see also here).
-Vanguards protect against guard discovery and related traffic analysis attacks.
-A guard discovery attack enables an adversary to determine the guard node(s) used by a Tor client and/or Tor onion service.
-Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.

 - TorBox asks if OBFS4 should be used, which is recommended if TorBox is used in a highly authoritarian country.
 If this is not the case, we recommend choosing NO.

 - After the last question, tor will be unblocked, and TorBox will connect to the tor network.
 If successful, the highlighted message “Bootstrapped 100% (done): Done” is shown.
-The log screen can be exited with CTRL-C, and TorBox will ask you if you saw the “Bootstrapped 100% (done): Done” message.
+The log screen can be exited with pressing q, and TorBox will ask you if you saw the “Bootstrapped 100% (done): Done” message.